Essential Xcode Shortcuts for More Efficient Coding

 Delete Entire Line (⌘ + D)

 Useful for temporarily deactivating a bunch of lines in your code.
 But please remember to not check this in.
-Your version control system is a better tool for going back in history than a chunk of commented lines!
+Your version control system is a better tool for going back in history than a chunk of commented lines that nobody know what they’re here for!

 Balance Indentation (⌃ + I)